FAQ

 Do you take insurance?

-Not directly, no. We are not considered in-network with any insurance companies and do not directly bill them.
-We do, however, provide you with a “superbill,” which is a receipt for clinical services that includes all of the information the insurance company would need to process an out of network claim.
-Many of our clients find that their policies offer some out of network benefits that can defray a substantial portion of the session fees.
-Healthcare flexible spending is another option for reimbursement.
+Not directly, no. I am not considered an in-network provider with any insurance companies and do not directly bill them.
+I can, however, provide you with a “superbill,” which is a receipt for clinical services that includes all of the information the insurance company would need to process an out of network claim.
+Superbills are easily accessible to you (and downloadable) through the client portal on Sessions Health.

 Some questions that may be helpful to ask your insurance company representative: